Community Health

 - Regular Exercise: Exercise 30 minutes daily

-- Social Connection: Stay in touch with neighbors, relatives, and friends
+- Social Connection: Stay in touch with neighbours, relatives, and friends

 - Schedule Your Day: Plan activities and stick to a routine